Tempestissiman/ArcadeMacro/README.md

 - Passing more than 1 arguments to `notify`
 - Try `log` instead of `notify`
 - Try joining strings with `..` (look up what it does in the lua tutorial!)
-- Removing the macro (try to look it up in the reference document!)
+- Removing the macro (try to look it up in part 3!)

 ## Example 2.
 Creating notes

 We'll jump right into the next task, which will probably be the most common task you'll do when working with macros - creating notes.

 The last example didn't require opening an actual project.
-But since you'll be working with chart file here, prepare a blank test project to play around.
+But since you'll be working with a chart file here, prepare a blank test project to play around.

 Let's look at a simple script first:
 ```lua